Remmie0/OpenFunsearch/README.md

 After completing a run, you can analyze the results using the run_analyzer.ipynb Jupyter notebook.
 This notebook provides an exploratory data analysis to get a quick overview over the results.
 Please refer to the specific eval_datetime.txt for analysis on a specific run.

 ## Contact
 If you have any questions or need further assistance, please feel free to contact me!

-#### Disclaimer
 This project is written by MsC Computer Science students Remco Stuij and Peter van Driel at Leiden University.
 Any suggestions or improvements are welcome.

+#### Disclaimer
+This is not an official product.